ibm-cloud-docs/resiliency/chaos-litmus-experiment-tutorial.md

 If you wish to test the validity of this chaos experiment, you can apply *affinity* rules instead of anti-affinity rules, to ensure all pods are scheduled on one node and therefore one zone - in this case, the chaos experiment should show that your application is not resilient.

-## Step 5: Create a probe to monitor the health of your application
+## Create a probe to monitor the health of your application
 {: #tutorial-litmuschaos-probe}
 {: step}